akashks1998/crux/milestone3/doc/README.md

   - offset of all local variables except parameters are calculated during function definition.
   - offset of parameters is calculated during function call.
   - Stack space is increased using offset calculated earlier using BeginFunc and EndFunc reverts to original space

+## Include
+- Presently you can only include std.cpp, it contains function for new and delete.
+And include statement(if used) should be at the top of the file.

 ## Allocation/Deallocation
 - new keyword is used for allocation and is used as ```new (int)[c]``` round brackets are compulsory and square braces are optional and if mentioned returns array of allocated objects.
 Here variable sized arrays are possible.